 We need our school community's help in maintaining our beautiful facility and would like for you to join us in this effort.
-Please know that we do not allow animals, skateboarding, or rollerblading on our school campus at any time.

-If you are using the facilities after school hours, on weekends, or just passing by and you notice something that seems suspicious, please take action.
+If you are using the facilities during after school hours, on weekends, or just passing by and you notice something that seems suspicious, please take action.
 Call the Fresno Police Department at 498-1414 to report your concern.